 The catfolk are a race of humanoids that share features with large predatory cats and can be found throughout Tazlan and Hamutia.
 They are a diverse race split into a variety of subraces adapted to each environment they can traditionally called home.
 The four most common varieties in Sublanarya:

 Lionfolk are the most prominent and well-known of their race.
-They live in the savannah, deserts and jungles of Tazlani and south Shah-Hamut.
+They live in the savannah, deserts and jungles of Tazlani and south Ptah-Hamut.
 Their pride and strength is their most well-known attributes.
 Each tribe of lionfolk consists of a patriarch, his wives, their younger siblings and children.
 Their tribal groups are all part of one "pride" and the most powerful tribal leader is called "king".
 The "king" trains elite warriors to protect the land and fight evil.
 It is not unheard of for a human prince or talented hero to train under a king.

 Tigerfolk are the fiercest warriors of the catfolk.
 They call the jungles of Raj-Hamut home where they often live very solitary lives.
 They come together during times of great danger or to go to war to their greatest enemies: beastmen and rakshasa.
 The weretigers of beastmen hordes and rakshasa have given the tigerfolk a very disreputable face in Raj-Hamut.
 Due to this misunderstanding, tigerfolk are notoriously private and hide themselves away from humans.
 That said, among catfolk, their reputations as hunters of evil has earned them much respect, despite their brash and hostile nature often making them difficult to get along with.